 You can qualify for a First Tech membership depending on your employment, place of residence or by becoming a member of either the Computer History Museum or the Financial Fitness Association.
 First Technology Credit Union was founded in 1952 by members of Hewlett-Packard and Tektronix.

-While there’s no minimum deposit or balance requirement, you’ll want to keep a balance of $25,000 or above in the account to snag the worthwhile 0.45% APY.
+While there’s no minimum deposit or balance requirement for their HSA account as a whole, you’ll need to keep a balance of $25,000 or above in the account to snag the worthwhile 0.45% APY.
 Balances from $1,000 and up still earn interest, just at much lower rates.
 If you sign up for paperless statements, you’ll avoid their $5 paper statement fee.

 IncredibleBank traces its history back to 1967 as River Valley Bank.
 Today, it is headquartered in Wausau, Wis., and has 15 locations in Wisconsin and Michigan.